 Xen is a bare-metal or Type 1 hypervisor that will create logical pools of system resources so that many VMs (virtual machines) can share the same physical resources.
-Xen allows users to run multiple operating systems on host computers to enable virtualization.
+It allows users to run multiple operating systems on host computers to enable virtualization.
 Xen lets the user share hardware resources of the same system among multiple operating systems concurrently.
 Users can run multiple operating systems on the same hardware resources.

 Xen’s operation takes place directly above the hardware layer and below the host system’s operating system.
-Xen creates a virtualization layer on top of the operating system that provides a platform for users to create virtual machines.
+It create a virtualization layer on top of the operating system that provides a platform for users to create virtual machines.
 Xen also manages and links the hardware resources with the virtual machines directly.
 Xen hypervisor is responsible for memory partitioning, controlling and executing VMs (virtual machines), CPU scheduling, etc. The operating systems running in VMs (virtual machines) interact with the virtual resources as physical resources.

 Features of Xen

 Some of the key concepts of the Xen architecture are:

 - Xen can run multiple operating systems (OS) in its own virtual machine (VM).

 - Instead of a driver, Xen provides a lot of great stuff that happens in the Xen daemon, named xend.